 Pour the soy milk into a medium saucepan and whisk in the cornflour until dissolved.
 Add the butter.

-Place on the stove over a medium heat and stir until the sauce becomes thick and glossy.
+Place on the stove over a medium heat and stir until the butter melts and the sauce becomes thick and glossy.

-Add the cheese or nutritional yeast flakes (or both) and salt and stir briskly until melted.
+Add the cheeses, nutritional yeast flakes and salt and stir briskly until melted.
 Simmer, and stir on a low heat for another minute.
 Remove from the heat and add the truffle oil if using.

 If the fonduta seems a little too thick, add a dash more soy milk.
 It will thicken once taken off the heat.